Mercury-Language/mercury/Documentation/README.MS-VisualC.md

 Post-installation configuration
 -------------------------------

-The above instructions create a Mercury installation that targets MSVC that works from within the Cygwin or MSYS2 shells.
-If you want to be able to run the Mercury compiler directly from the Windows command prompt (e.g.
-`cmd.exe`) then you need to manually edit some configuration files in the installation.
+The above instructions create a Mercury installation using MSVC that works from within the Cygwin or MSYS2 shells.
+If you want to be able to run the Mercury compiler directly from the Windows Command Prompt (e.g. `cmd.exe`) or PowerShell, then you need to manually edit some configuration files in the installation.
 (In future releases, this will all hopefully be automated.)

 All references to files in the following are within the Mercury installation